 Comprised of 1100 acres, Spannocchia lies within the Alto Merse Nature Reserve, a protected area rich in wildlife and biodiversity.
 A large portion of the property is wooded, and managed according to a sustainable forestry plan.
 Along with the farming operation, Spannocchia runs an award-winning salumi program, sells products including honey, meats, and wine; offers a small farm-to-table restaurant in season, and provides limited tours, classes, and events/activities for visitors (again, in season).

-Thank you for your interest in the Winter Farm Volunteer Program at Spannocchia!
+Thank you for your interest in our Butcher Apprenticeship Program!